 - Engagement with exceptional art objects,

-- Related scholarly publications, or
+- Related scholarly publications, and

 - Related educational programming tailored for the intended audience.